 In 2021 the crew will complete projects all along the Appalachian Trail from Georgia through West Virginia, including Great Smoky Mountains National Park.
 Project work over the season will include routine maintenance, heavy tread repair & rehabilitation, and trail relocations.
 All projects will be completed in coordination with the local A.T.
 Maintaining Club and land manager (USFS, Great Smoky Mountains Nat’l Park, A.T.
 NPS Office, etc.)

-Position descriptions for Trail Crew Leader and Trail Crew Member:
+Position description for Trail Crew Member:

 Essential Duties and Responsibilities